 Using open source from start to finish, you can easily get started with using Blockchain.

-Developers who need to get up to speed fast on Blockchain development, can access a variety of IBM Developer Journeys recently released.
-These Journeys include open source code, documentation, APIs and more to help developers build better, faster and smarter.
+Developers who need to get up to speed fast on Blockchain development, can access a variety of IBM code patterns.
+These patterns include open source code, documentation, APIs and more to help developers build better, faster, and smarter.
 Here are a few projects to get you started:

 - Create a to-do list app using blockchain

 - Create a blockchain app to display and interact with a network through a web interface

 IBM also maintains a number of open source sample apps and blockchain-related capabilities such as our IBM Container Service sandbox.